 As Grace Hopper continued her work for the Navy, she also worked with the Department of Defense to establish their centralized computer database system and programming standards to be used for said system.
 While most of what she accomplished is “Greek to me,” I am familiar and have often heard the common term “debugging.”
 While there is debate of whether or not she was the first to coin the phrase, she certainly popularized it.
 In 1947, while working on a Mark II Computer, at Harvard University, her associates discovered a moth stuck in a relay, which caused the system to quit working.
 It was here that she said that they were “debugging” the system.
 The remains of the moth can be found in the log book at the Smithsonian Institution’s National Museum of American History.
 (Picture right)

 Of much importance to America and the world, Grace Hopper was called out of retirement several times.
 Her final retirement ceremony took place on the USS Constitution on August 14, 1986.
 At the age of 79 years, eight months and five days, she was the oldest serving member of the United States Navy.
 During her lifetime she would be awarded the Data Processing Management Association’s “computer sciences man of the year” award; the Distinguished Fellow of the British Computer Society award, the first American to receive it; the Defense Distinguished Service Medal, the Department of Defense’s highest non-combat award; the Computer History Museum Fellow Award; the Toastmasters International’s Golden Gavel Award and the National Medal of Technology award.
 After her death, on January 1st, 1992, she would continue to receive recognition and praise.
-Many government buildings, facilities, and parks have been named after her, but the best of these–in my opinion–was the USS Hopper.
+Programs like The Grace Hopper Program at Fullstack Academy were created, which is an all-women’s engineering program that teaches software development and server security.
+Many government buildings, facilities, and parks have also been named after her, but the best of these–in my opinion–was the USS Hopper.
 This destroyer was ordered on April 8, 1992, and was commissioned on September 6, 1997.
 The USS Hopper ports out of Pearl Harbor and is still active.